The following steps provide an effective strategy for conducting efficient and accurate library research.

 Don't worry about being too general, you will refine your topic later.

-STEP 2: IDENTIFY KEY WORDS THAT DESCRIBE YOUR TOPIC
+IDENTIFY KEY WORDS THAT DESCRIBE YOUR TOPIC

 Make a list of words and terms that describe your topic.
 To this list add synonyms of those words and other terms related to your topic.